qixotic/s3-to-logstore/README.md

 You also can't have event notifications fire to two different lambda functions for overlapping object prefixes.

+Lastly, there isn't any great error handling going on here.
+E.g. if we're unable to connect to the transport, we'll lose that object's batch of events.
+If you want to be more robust, you'll probably want to incorporate your own work queue solution.

 #### Why "best effort"?

 From [Amazon's docs](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerLogs.html):
 ```
 The completeness and timeliness of server logging, however, is not guaranteed.
 The log record for a particular request might be delivered long after the
 request was actually processed, or it might not be delivered at all.
-The purpose
+The
-of server logs is to give you an idea of the nature of traffic against your
+purpose of server logs is to give you an idea of the nature of traffic against
-bucket.
+your bucket.
 It is not meant to be a complete accounting of all requests.
-It is rare
+It
-to lose log records, but server logging is not meant to be a complete accounting
+is rare to lose log records, but server logging is not meant to be a complete
-of all requests.
+accounting of all requests.
 ```

 ## Acknowledgements